MON-FRI: 9:00 AM – 6:00 PM

 Small Bathrooms

 In smaller bathrooms, precision is critical.
-Over-lighting can make the space feel harsh, while under-lighting reduces functionality.
+Over-lighting makes the space feel harsh; under-lighting reduces functionality.
+The margin is narrower than in larger rooms.

 Medium Bathrooms

 Medium-sized bathrooms allow for slightly more variation.
-Additional lighting sources can be introduced to create depth.
+Additional light sources can introduce depth, and there is more room to separate zones visually.

 Larger Bathrooms

-Larger bathrooms offer more flexibility, but they also require more control.
-Without proper lighting, these spaces can feel empty or uneven.
+Larger bathrooms offer more flexibility but also require more control.
+Without considered lighting, these spaces can feel empty or unevenly lit, particularly in corners or areas away from windows.

 Common Mistakes to Avoid

-Overcrowding surfaces is another problem.
-Too many objects reduce clarity and make the space feel smaller.
+Overcrowded surfaces undermine everything else.
+Too many objects reduce clarity and make the space feel smaller, regardless of how well the lighting is handled.

 Mink Tip

 If a bathroom feels too sharp or clinical, adjust the lighting temperature before changing anything else.
-A warmer tone can soften the entire space without altering the layout.
+Shifting from a cool white (around 4000K) to a warm white (2700K to 3000K) can soften the entire space without altering the layout or the materials.

 Let Light Define the Experience

 Bathrooms rely on precision.
-Every element must work together to create a space that feels both functional and calm.
+Every element must work together to create a space that is both functional and calm.

-Lighting is what connects these elements.
-It shapes how materials are perceived, how surfaces interact, and how the space is experienced.
+Lighting is what connects those elements.
+It shapes how materials are perceived, how surfaces interact, and how the room is experienced from the moment you enter.

-When balanced correctly, lighting enhances clarity, reduces contrast, and creates a more comfortable environment.
+When balanced correctly, it enhances clarity, reduces harsh contrast, and creates a more comfortable environment without requiring anything extra to be added.

-The most effective bathrooms are not those with more features, but those where light is used with intention.
+The most effective bathrooms are not those with the most features.
+They are the ones where light has been used with intention.

 Previous